 15. Sort Out Your Production Line

 As your business grows, it’s essential to consider how your business will grow and what you’ll need.
-This could be employing staff to help out on admin tasks and assisting with making products to expand your product line.
+This could be employing staff to help with admin tasks and making products to expand your product line.

 16. Market Your Business

 Marketing your business will help you gain more customers and reach your ideal customer.
 You can market your business through the following channels: